SovereignCloudStack/standards/Standards/scs-0102-v1-image-metadata.md

 ## Motivation

 Many clouds offer standard Operating System images for their users' convenience.
-To make them really useful, they should contain meta data (properties) to allow users to understand what they can expect using these images.
+To make them really useful, they should contain metadata (properties) to allow users to understand what they can expect using these images.

 The specification is targeting images that are managed by the service provider,